-For example, when the caravan is parked up, they may ask that you use a hitch lock to stop the caravan being hitched to another vehicle, a ground anchor to fix the caravan to the floor and a security post to prevent the caravan from being moved.
+For example, when the caravan is parked up, they may ask that you use a hitch lock to stop the caravan being hitched to another vehicle, a ground anchor to fix the caravan to and a security post to prevent the caravan from being moved.

 Get your towing mirrors in place

-Register your caravan in case it's targeted by thieves
+Register your caravan in case it's stolen

-Most insurers say you have to be registered to get cover and while some newer caravans will be registered when you buy them if you're buying second hand you'll need to make sure it's registered in your name.
+Most insurers say you have to be registered to get cover and while some newer caravans will be registered when you buy them, if you're buying second-hand you'll need to make sure it's registered in your name.
 So just be sure to double-check when you buy.

 Once you've brushed up on the basics from our top eight tips, if you've decided caravan insurance is right for you, it's time to visit comparison sites to get quotes.
 These sites zip your details to a number of insurer and broker websites to find the cheapest quotes.
 They don't all compare the same companies, so it's best to combine them.

 What does insurance cost?
 Prices are typically £100-£600 a year, but can vary

 To give you an indication of what kind of prices you should expect to pay for an annual caravan insurance policy, we tested four brokers for quick quotes which apply nationwide none asked for a postcode or model of caravan.